Keke921/H2T/README.md

 The core code is in methods.py: H2T.

 To do list:
+- [x] Camera-ready version including the appendix of the paper is updated [link](https://arxiv.org/abs/2306.06963)!
 - [ ] Other datasets and baseline methods are some what messy 😆😆😆.
 Detailed running instructions and the orignized code will be released later.
 - [ ] Slides and the poster will be released after the conference.